[Native] Multiply Color/Screen Color

 Core’s API is as follows.

-csmApi const csmVector4* csmCallingConvention csmGetDrawableMultiplyColors(const csmModel* model); // Get multiply color.
+csmApi const csmVector4* csmCallingConvention csmGetDrawableMultiplyColors(const csmModel* model); // Get Drawable multiply colors

-csmApi const csmVector4* csmCallingConvention csmGetDrawableScreenColors(const csmModel* model); // Get screen color.
+csmApi const csmVector4* csmCallingConvention csmGetDrawableScreenColors(const csmModel* model); // Get Drawable screen colors

 At initialization of the CubismModel class, all Drawables are retrieved and held in a member array.